alesanchezr/text-queue/README.md

 # Text-Based-Queue

 Extremelly simple text-based polling queue engine.
-Similar to a socket but simpler, text-based and unidirectional (polling protocol).
+Similar to RabbitMQ but simpler, text-based and unidirectional (polling protocol).

 ## What is this for?